Uncomputability of Phase Diagrams: Modified Quantum Phase Estimation

 \subsection{The State of the Art}

-In \cite{Cubitt_PG_Wolf_Undecidability}, the QPE on a unitary $\op U_\varphi$ with eigenvalue $\ee^{\ii\pi \varphi}$ can output $\varphi$ exactly: this is due to the fact that, in their construction, the QTM has access to a perfect gate set that is sufficient to expand precisely $|\varphi|$ digits---in particular, the standard QPE algorithm requires performing small controlled rotation gates $\op R_n$ with angles $2^{\ii\pi 2^{-n}}$ for $n=1,\ldots,|\varphi|$, and since $|\varphi|$ is explicitly encoded in the local terms of the Hamiltonian, this circuit can be performed.
+In \cite{Cubitt_PG_Wolf_Undecidability}, the QPE on a unitary $\op U_\varphi$ with eigenvalue $\ee^{\ii\pi \varphi}$ can output the binary form of $\varphi$ exactly: this is due to the fact that, in their construction, the QTM has access to a perfect gate set that is sufficient to expand exactly $|\varphi|$ digits---in particular, the standard QPE algorithm requires performing small controlled rotation gates $\op R_n$ with angles $2^{\ii\pi 2^{-n}}$ for $n=1,\ldots,|\varphi|$, and since $|\varphi|$ is explicitly encoded in the local terms of the Hamiltonian, this circuit can be performed.

-Furthermore, in \cite{Bausch_1D_Undecidable}, one can detect when the binary expansion of $\varphi$ is too long for the tape available to the QTM and penalize said segment lengths accordingly---the Marker Hamiltonian then has as a ground state a partition of the spin chain into segments of length just long enough to perform QPE on $\varphi$ and for the dovetailed TM to halt---if it halts.
+Furthermore, in \cite{Bausch_1D_Undecidable} the QPE procedure can also be performed perfectly by the same method.
+In addition one can detect when the binary expansion of $\varphi$ is too long for the tape available to the QTM and penalize said segment lengths accordingly---the Marker Hamiltonian then has as a ground state which is a partition of the 1D spin chain into segments of length just long enough to perform QPE on $\varphi$ and for the dovetailed TM to halt---if it halts.

 In our new construction the situation is fundamentally different.
-Since the local terms of our Hamiltonian $ \Hundec(\varphi) $ do not explicitly depend on $|\varphi|$ anymore, we cannot provide the QPE with a set of rotation gates sufficient to perform an exact quantum Fourier transform.
-This means that we cannot guarantee the parameter we are estimating is short enough to be written on the tape available.
+Since the local terms of our Hamiltonian $ \Hundec(\varphi) $ do not explicitly depend on $|\varphi|$ anymore, we cannot provide the QPE with a set of rotation gates sufficient to perform an exact quantum Fourier transform (QFT).
+This means that we cannot guarantee the parameter we are estimating has a binary expansion short enough to be written on the tape available.

 We therefore have to change the construction in two key ways.
 First, our encoding of $\varphi$ will be in unary instead of binary.
 Since this is a undecidability result we are not constrained by poly-time reductions---or indeed any finite computational resources; any runtime overhead is acceptable.
 Secondly, we will perform some gates in the QPE only approximately.
 The gate approximation uses standard gate synthesis algorithms from Solovay-Kitaev \cite{Dawson2005}, where we gear the precision of the algorithm such that it suffices to obtain a large enough certainty on the first $j$ digits of $\varphi$, given our tape has said length.
 The error resulting from truncating $\varphi$ to $j$ digit is more involved, as QPE yields a superposition of states close \emph{in value} to $\varphi$, which can for example mean that it rounds an expansion like $0.00001111$ to $0.00010$.
 We will circumvent this issue by choosing an encoding which lets us easily discover and penalize a too-short expansion, similar to the one in \cite{Bausch_1D_Undecidable}.